turingschool/try-turing/fe-online-weekend/images-emojis/index.md

 ## Emojis

 This [blog post](https://dev.to/finallynero/accessible-emojis--1pjh) nicely lays out what we need to do to make an emoji accessible.
+We will use two ARIA attributes!
 The snippet below shows a completed example:

 ```html
 <p>Coding is so fun!